UtrechtUniversity/yoda/docs/administration/troubleshooting-published-data-packages.md

 python3 troubleshoot-published-data.py -l -o
 ```

 - The -l option enables logging mode.
-Saving log to `/var/lib/irods/log/troubleshoot_publications.log`
+This saves the log to `/var/lib/irods/log/troubleshoot_publications.log`
-- The -o option enables offline mode, which skips several tests related to connecting to remote servers.
+- The -o option enables offline mode, which skips several tests related to connecting to remote servers, but does not skip the datacite test.
 This is useful when testing on a local development environment.
 - The -n option enables no datacite mode, which skips the datacite checks.
 This is also useful when testing on a local development environment.

 ## Example output